-The energy National Policy Statements (NPSs), which were designated by the Secretary of State for Energy and Climate Change on 19th July 2011 are intended to be a blueprint for decision-making on individual applications for development consent for the relevant types of infrastructure.
-The six energy NPSs set out national policy against which proposals for major energy projects are assessed and decided on by the Planning Inspectorate.
+The six energy National Policy Statements (NPSs), which were designated by the Secretary of State for Energy and Climate Change on 19th July 2011 are intended to be a blueprint for decision-making on individual applications for development consent for the relevant types of infrastructure.
+They set out national policy against which proposals for major energy projects are assessed and decided on by the Planning Inspectorate.
 It will use NPSs in its examination of applications for development consent, and Ministers will use them when making decisions.

 The Overarching NPS for Energy (EN1) says that the Government expects total electricity generating capacity may need to more than double or even triple by 2050.
 This compares with Germany’s plans to reduce electricity demand by 25% by 2050, as well as phasing out nuclear power and meeting similar carbon reduction targets to the UK.
 (See Energy Concept for an environmentally sound, reliable and affordable energy supply, Federal Ministry of Economics and Technology & Federal Ministry for Environment, Nature Conservation and Nuclear Safety, September 2010, page 5)